Plutonomicon/plutarch-plutus/GUIDE.md

 -- (ignore the existence of non positives :D)
 ```

-There&#39;s a Plutarch level factorial function!
+There's a Plutarch level factorial function!
 Note how `f` takes in a `self` and just recurses on it.
 All you have to do, is create a Plutarch level function by using `plam` on `f` and `pfix` the result - and that `self` argument will be taken care of for you.

 ## Concepts